Vyral/shannon-doser/_posts/Listings/2020-06-30-just-listed--gorgeous-4-bedrooms-plus-3-offices-work-at-home-homeschool.md

 The kitchen and breakfast area are open to the great room highlighting a beautiful fireplace with decorative mantel, a wall of windows overlooking the park-like backyard, and a refreshing ceiling fan.

-There are two separate offices on main level, as well as the powder room and mudroom with built-in hall tree.
+There are two separate offices on the main level, as well as the powder room and mudroom with built-in hall tree.

 Ascend to the bedroom level where you will find the spacious master suite with tray ceiling with lighted fan, and a spa-like bath with two vanities, whirlpool tub, large walk-in tile shower room, and tile flooring.
 The second bedroom features a vaulted ceiling, walk-in closet and private bath with glass and tile shower.
 The third and fourth bedrooms share a Jack-and-Jill bath with double vanity and shower over tub.